A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Fast dynamic adaptive meshing

 The system \eqref{MA-eqn-pert} is of exactly the same form as \eqref{MA-eqn}, and the identical solution procedure described in \Cref{subsec:alg1} for static mesh generation can therefore be used to find the solution $\delta \psi_{k+1}$.
 Then $\psi_{k+1}$ is computed according to \eqref{perturbation-map}.
-A complete description of the smooth-in-time dynamic meshing scheme is provided in \Cref{dynamic-alg1}.
+A complete description of the dynamic SAM scheme is provided in \Cref{dynamic-alg1}.